goodmodule/react-g-analytics/README.md

 	});

-	//index.jsx
+### index.jsx

-	//add mixin to your Route Handlers
-	//you need to add Router.State too because it will provide required method named getPath to ReactGAnalyticsMixin
+Add mixin to your Route Handlers.
+You need to add Router.State too because it will provide required method named getPath to ReactGAnalyticsMixin

 	var React = require('react');
 	var Router = require('react-router');